-1. Internal reviewers are appointed by Faculties to attend departmental examination boards.
+1. Internal reviewers are appointed by Academic Registry to attend departmental examination boards.

 2. The Internal Reviewer is not a member of the examination board, and should not be an internal examiner for the examination board in question.
-Faculties may therefore need to appoint more than one reviewer to enable attendance at all boards.
-Where it is not possible for the Faculty to provide an internal reviewer for a particular board, the role may be fulfilled by a reviewer from the Academic Registry.
+Academic Registry may therefore need to appoint more than one reviewer to enable attendance at all boards.
+Where it is not possible for the Academic Registry to provide an internal reviewer for a particular board, the role may be fulfilled by a reviewer from the Faculty.

-3. Internal reviewers should attend all meetings of examination boards where external examiners are expected to be present, and should also attend the semester one meetings of Part Two and Postgraduate Taught boards.
+3. Internal reviewers should attend a selection of meetings of examination boards where external examiners are expected to be present, which includes semester one meetings of Part Two and Postgraduate Taught boards.

 4. Internal reviewers should attend a departmental exam board once in an academic year, unless there are issues identified and it would be helpful for an Internal Reviewer to attend.